rackerlabs/docs-portal-onboarding-guide/docs/administrative/update_primary_contact.rst

 .. _primary_contact:

 =======================================
-Update your account's primary contact
+Update your Account's Primary Contact
 =======================================

 **Note: The primary contact for your account must be an active user**